parm23/ERC20bounty/README.md

 ## Purpose of this project

-This project will create an ICO of 100,000 ERC-20 tokens using the EthPm OpenZeppelin implementation of the ERC-20 standard that can be freely exchaged from the owner to any peer of his/her coice as a bounty.
+This project will create an ICO of 100,000 ERC-20 tokens using the EthPm OpenZeppelin implementation of the ERC-20 standard that can be freely exchaged from the owner to any peer of his/her choice as a bounty.
 There are a couple other added features included in this project, the list of actions possible are:

 1. ERC-20 token bounty exchange: See web app (localhost:3000) to send tokens and view them in Metamask wallet
 2. Built-in hashing utilizing smart contract storage of user input, demonstrating the fundamentals of how more complex, larger data elements are often stored/referenced on-chain